 Tantra techniques are very effective and easy to follow.
 They can be performed at any time and in any way without sticking to any rigid rules or procedures.
 Though following the Tantra techniques at the same time and in a constant way is preferable, slight changes or adjustments will not make much difference.
 There are some practices which you can by yourself and some which are done with your partner.

 Tantric path helps us awaken self-consciousness, which in turn results in more efficiency and focused way of handling the regular daily activities.
 Tantra is not only about following the guided self-realization techniques blindly.
 Its ultimate aim is to reach the highest level of consciousness and to free the mind from all the worries.

 The practice of tantric journey enlightens our body and mind by suppressing all the negativity and anxiety.
 Hence, Tantra, as a path of attaining self-consciousness is gaining much popularity these days.

 Preparation for starting the Path of Tantra:

 Good Food: Food occupies an important area in Tantric studies as it affects your mood or efficiency in various activities.
 Tantra also recommends foods that can improve your performance and experience in lovemaking sessions.
-Raw Cacao Powder, Spirulina, Banana, Watermelon, Noni juice are excellent super foods for tantric journey.
-A healthy well balanced diet can ease your journey and better your experience.
+Raw Cacao Powder, Spirulina, Banana, Watermelon, Noni juice are excellent superfoods for the tantric journey.
+A healthy well-balanced diet can ease your journey and better your experience.
 Yoga and Pranayama Exercises that can control ejaculation have been studied in detail in Tantra.
 These exercises also help you to correct your breathing rhythm and elongate your life longevity.